 Switch back to the new standby instance, wait for a replication interval to pass, and then refresh the page.
 The other instances in the HA cluster should now appear in the list of instances.

 You can make a standby instance active as follows:

 Open Replication Configuration of the standby instance that you wish to promote to active and click Make Active.

-Use the Make Active dialog to select the backup from which you want to restore (in most cases, you should choose the most recent backup in the vast majority of cases) and enable Confirm promotion.
+Use the Make Active dialog to select the backup from which you want to restore (in most cases, you should choose the most recent backup) and enable Confirm promotion.

-The restore take a few seconds, after which expect to be logged out.
+Click Continue.
+The restore takes a few seconds, after which expect to be logged out.

 You should be able to see that all of the data has been restored into the instance, including universes, users, metrics, alerts, task history, cloud providers, and so on.

-All instances involved in high availability should be of the same YugabyteDB Anywhere version.
+All instances involved in HA should be of the same YugabyteDB Anywhere version.
 If the versions are different, an attempt to promote a standby instance using a YugabyteDB Anywhere backup from an active instance may result in errors.

 - Start an upgrade with an active instance.

 - After the active instance has been upgraded, ensure that YugabyteDB Anywhere is reachable by logging in and checking various pages.